 Every summer when the plums, peaches, and apricots appear dangling from trees and piled high at the farmers’ market I get really excited.
 Stone fruits may be my favorite summer produce.
 What is your favorite way to use them?

 Although a ripe plum is practically dessert in itself, I like to make a special plum crisp with them at least once during the summer.
 A scoop of vanilla ice cream makes it over-the-top delicious and without any sugar in the crisp I think there’s room for a little indulgence.

 Ever since I started writing this post I’ve been singing the rhymes from the children’s book, JAMBERRY.
 “One berry, two berry, pick me a blueberry…” It’s a favorite in our house.
 Do you have this book too?

-Sprinkle oat mixture over the fruit.
+- Sprinkle oat mixture over the fruit.
 Bake for 1 hour or until fruit is bubbling and topping is golden brown.
 Check half-way through and cover with foil if the topping is getting too brown.

 - Let cool 5 minutes and top with vanilla ice cream.